-To order the report, Combined effect of urbanization, industrialization and population growth on water quality of the Palmiet River and its tributaries in the Overberg West sub catchment of the Breede-Gouritz water management area: An integrated catchment risk assessment (K5/2329), contact Publications at Tel: (012) 761-9300, Email: orders@wrc.org.za or Visit: www.wrc.org.za to download a free copy.
+To obtain the final report, Combined effect of urbanisation, industrialization and population growth on water quality of the Palmiet River and its tributaries in the Overberg West sub-catchment of the Breede-Gouritz water management area: An integrated catchment risk assessment (Report no. TT 739/17) contact publications at Tel: (012) 761-9300; Email: orders@wrc.org.za or Visit: www.wrc.org.za.